izzypt/houses_api_challenge/README.md

     ]

-   3 - On our main folder, on our urls.py entry point, include the url conf for our api.
+   3 - At our properties main folder, in urls.py entry point (root urls file), include the urls from our api.
 This will include all routes we establish on our api folder.

       from django.urls import path, include

       urlpatterns = [
           path('admin/', admin.site.urls),
           path('api/', include('api.urls'))
       ]